What is User Experience (UX) Research?

 - Communication and Documentation: Effectively communicating research findings and their implications to non-research stakeholders, such as designers and developers, can be challenging.
 Ensuring that insights are acted upon is essential.

-- Remote Research: Conducting UX research remotely, especially in the context of global user bases, can introduce challenges related to language barriers, time zones, and cultural differences.
+- Remote Research: Conducting remote usability testing, especially in the context of global user bases, can introduce challenges related to language barriers, time zones, and cultural differences.

 - Maintaining User Engagement: Keeping participants engaged during lengthy research sessions or studies can be difficult.
 User fatigue or disinterest can impact the quality of data collected.